pathosense/taiyaki/README.md

 It is aimed at advanced users, and it is an actively evolving research project, so expect to get your hands dirty.

+# Fork details

+I (Nick) made this fork of Taiyaki to have a repo for file preparation of ONT fast5 reads for subsequent Bonito (ONT) basecalling.

 # Contents